The June 2025 conflict between Israel and Iran

 Palestine

-The Ministry of Foreign Affairs advises against all travel to Gaza and the West Bank provinces of Jenin, Tulkarm, Tubas and Qalqilia, as well as to those parts of the province of Nablus located north of the city of Nablus.
+The Ministry for Foreign Affairs advises against all travel to Gaza and, in the West Bank, to the provinces of Jenin, Tulkarm, Tubas, and Qalqilia, as well as to those parts of the Nablus province located north of the city of Nablus.

-Furthermore, the Ministry of Foreign Affairs advises against non-essential travel to the rest of Palestine.
+Furthermore, the Ministry for Foreign Affairs advises against non-essential travel to other areas of the West Bank located north of Ramallah and Jericho, and south of Bethlehem.

 Swedish citizens in Jerusalem and Palestine are advised to stay up to date through the Israeli Civil Defence website, local authorities, the Consulate General and Embassy in Tel Aviv's travel information and local media.